dschioberg/MIDS-1D-Computing-Basics/MIDS-1D-Computing-Basics.md

 * Linux For Beginners by Jason Cannon
 * The Linux Command Line : A Complete Introduction by William Shotts
 * Modern Operating Systems by Andrew S. Tanenbaum

+## The Challenge
+To prove your skills please take this challenge: https://app.mooqita.org/app/solution?challenge_id=ML7NuCxE2BWWvYFbT.
+For questions reach out to dschib@berkeley.edu and subscribe to the ISchool slack channel #1d-computing-basics.